How To: Paint Stainless Steel

 Unlike porous surfaces such as wood, metal must be abraded for paint to bond.
 If your stainless steel is already scuffed up thanks to years of use, simply scour it manually all over with a wire brush or steel wool to obtain necessary roughness.
 Newer, sleeker stainless steel will need a thorough going-over with an orbital hand sander (you can rent one from a home improvement store for about $16 a day).
 Don protective goggles and apply just enough pressure to keep the sander in contact with the surface.
 You’ll want to tackle every inch, but for best results, pause periodically to wipe away dust with a clean cloth.

 Clean the surface to further promote paint adherence.
-A water-based degreaser like Mothers should banish fingerprints, oil, grease, wax, soap, soil, and lotions; more stubborn stuff, like baked-on cooking grease, may require an ammonia-based degreaser (or a specialized stainless steel cleaner like this one from Simple Green.
-If any case, take care to follow the manufacturer’s guidelines for application, dwell time, and safety.
+A water-based degreaser like Mothers (view on Amazon) should banish fingerprints, oil, grease, wax, soap, soil, and lotions; more stubborn stuff, like baked-on cooking grease, may require an ammonia-based degreaser (or a specialized stainless steel cleaner like Simple Green One-Step Cleaner and Polish, also available on Amazon.
+In any case, take care to follow the manufacturer’s guidelines for application, dwell time, and safety.
 Let dry thoroughly.

 Apply a high quality primer rated for stainless steel that’s compatible with your choice of paint.
 Unless your finished product will be in a very dark color, white primer is your best bet.
 Apply with a brush, roller, or sprayer and allow to dry per manufacturer’s directions.

 Decide on the effect you want for the finished piece.
 A brush lends a ridged, textured look that you can accentuate further by daubing or swiping with a rag or sponge.
 Use a roller for large surfaces and to gain a somewhat textured look.
 Apply with a sprayer for smooth results.